 Police K-9 Units

 The Red Wing Police Department has a long heritage of having police K-9s and is extremely proud of the services the handlers and their K-9 partners have provided for the City of Red Wing.
-The primary purpose for having police K-9s is to assist their handlers in the location and/or apprehension of criminals and the deterrence of crime.
+The primary purpose of having police K-9s is to assist their handlers in the location and/or apprehension of criminals and the deterrence of crime.

 - 1979 to 1983 - Roger Flom and Sundance